SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 ## Should I use Svelte's --style-props?
-No. Enabling the components to accept style props would (1) make the components unnecessarily complex and (2) that would defeat the purpose of the `kitfox-theme.css` file.
-The purpose of the `kitfox-theme.css` file is provide a consistent theme throughout the components (and an app) and allowing style props to customize theme settings for a few components would break the theme consistency that the `kitfox-theme.css` file is supposed to provide.
+No. Enabling the components to accept style props would (1) make the components unnecessarily complex and (2) that would defeat the purpose of the `fpcl-theme.css` file.
+The purpose of the `fpcl-theme.css` file is provide a consistent theme throughout the components (and an app) and allowing style props to customize theme settings for a few components would break the theme consistency that the `fpcl-theme.css` file is supposed to provide.

 Any components that use style props should be refactored to accept regular props.
 See the `Button.svelte` component for an example of a component that accepts on regular props.